Studies of contemporary entertainment and exchanges with its creators

 Two stars from Alejandro González Iñárritu’s latest film reflect on life in and out of their beloved Mexico.

-words by Juan Velasquez, Photography by Santiago Sierra Soler
+Words by Juan Velasquez, Photography by Santiago Sierra Soler, Styled by Chino Castilla

 Travel as a tool for cultivating compassion, the power of conscious breathing, and a medium-agnostic approach to making art.